THE MARATHON - PRACTICAL INFORMATION

 Please see the general terms and conditions for participating in The Polar Circle Marathon here

-The Polar Circle Marathon takes place 19 October 2013.
+The Polar Circle Marathon takes place on 26 October 2013.
 Both the full marathon and half marathon starts at 9:30 in the morning.

 The cut-off time for half marathon runners is 4 hours while the full marathon runners have 7 hours to complete the race.
 Runners still on the route after the cut off time of the respective distance will be swept up by a race official or medical car and driven back to the Polar Lodge.